andersm/TNKernel-PIC32/README.md

 TNKernel-PIC32
 ==============

-A port of [TNKernel](http://www.tnkernel.com/ "TNKernel") for the PIC32
+A port of [TNKernel](http://www.tnkernel.com/ "TNKernel") for PIC32

 ---